On the road to the Tōkaidō

 It is not certain that Hiroshige completed the course of Edo in Kyotō during the summer 1832, accompanying the official procession that would present to the emperor the horses offered by the shogun, but he obviously knew some relay as shown in the preparatory sketchbook for the fourth series, kept at MNAA-Guimet.
 Although he also drew his inspiration from travel guides and novels such as "On foot on the Tōkaidō"(1802-1814) Jippensha Ikku, the work of this landscaper par excellence remains no less remarkable.
 However, if Hiroshige has exalted the landscape with lyricism, some prints emphasize human activities and their lot of picturesque or derisory situations.
 So, in the first print, view of the Nihonbashi bridge in the early morning, in Edo, the derisory sight offered in the foreground on the fishermen carrying their baskets of fish and the hindquarters of dogs devouring remains, contrasts with the major event, relegated to the background of the print: the arrival of a procession accompanying a Daimyōled by porters, standard bearers and walking samurai who emerge from the curved bridge.

 Hiroshige makes quite abundant use of Prussian blue (bero-have - indigo of Berlin) which, introduced in 1820 in Japan from Holland, provoked a real "revolution" in the world of Ukiyo-e and more particularly in the field of landscape.
-It is mainly reserved for the description of the sky and water spaces, it allows subtle gradations and helps to suggest a twilight atmosphere as in the print titled Totsuka, detour via Motomachi ((5st station): the abundant use of blues and grays sets the scene at dusk.
-A servant welcomes a rider whose horse ride is burlesque.
-After leaving Edo early in the morning, the travelers spent their first night in this inn.
-A milestone indicates Kamakura Road, whose famous sanctuary is located only 8 km from this relay.
+It is mainly reserved for the description of the sky and water spaces, it allows subtle gradations and helps to suggest a twilight atmosphere as in the print entitled Totsuka, detour via Motomachi ((5st station): the abundant use of blues and grays places the scene at dusk.
+A servant greets a horseman whose descent from his horse turns out to be burlesque.
+After leaving Edo in the early morning, travelers spent their first night at this hostel.
+A marker indicates the path to Kamakura whose famous sanctuary is located only 8 km from this relay.

 Hiratsuka (7st station) does not represent the station itself but a courier of the current mail service on a winding road in the middle of a marsh.
 Only 2 or 3 days were needed to send mail between Edo and Kyoto.
 The imposing stature of Mount Korai contrasts with the frail silhouette of Mount Fuji covered with snow.